guillermobox/ddcfg/README.md

 is only required if the variable Machine.changebits is set to true.
 The default behaviour is to be false, so none of those properties are needed.

+So, in this case, this configuration is valid:

+    [Machine]
+    endianness = little

+The variable Machine.changebits will have the default value of false, and the Machine.bits will not be defined.
+But this configuration fails:

+    [Machine]
+    endianness = top
+    changebits = true

+For two reasons: the endianness doesn't have the right value, and the changebits variable is true, which means the Machine.bits property is required.